colleen05/GalaEngine/README.md

 GalaEngine does not have an official Windows build script yet, but feel free to check out the linux build scripts to create your own build.

 ## Documentation
+**FOR USERS OF THE LATEST RELEASE:** Documentation is hosted [here](https://galaengine.com/docs/).
 Documentation for GalaEngine exists within each header, formatted with Doxygen comments, and within the ``Docs/`` folder.
-Although these can be read manually, it is recommended you build the documentation using Doxygen.
+Although these can be read manually, it is recommended you check out the hosted documentation online, or build the documentation using Doxygen.

 ### Installing Doxygen
 If you **do not have Doxygen installed**, you may download and install it [here](https://www.doxygen.nl/download.html).
 If you are **on Ubuntu**, you can simply install it by running ``sudo apt-get install doxygen``.